DJ Ashba: Beautiful Creatures (2000–2002)

-After finding former Shake the Faith and No. 9 bassist Kenny Kweens, Ashba and Lesté hired session drummer Anthony Focx to become the group's second guitarist and Glen Sobel, another session drummer, was brought in to take over drums.
+After partnering with bassist Kenny Kweens, Ashba and Lesté hired session drummer Anthony Focx to become the group's second guitarist and Glen Sobel, another session drummer, was brought in to take over drums.
 This was the first lineup under the moniker Beautiful Creatures.
 Prior to naming, the band opened one show in Detroit, Michigan, for Kiss during their farewell tour after Ted Nugent pulled out.
 The band then signed with Warner Bros. and released their self-titled debut Beautiful Creatures, produced by Marilyn Manson cohort Sean Beavan, on August 14, 2001.
 Album track "1 A.M." was featured in the soundtrack for the 2001 horror film Valentine and TV series Smallville.
 "Ride" was featured on the soundtrack to the 2002 remake of Rollerball.
 Despite appearing at Ozzfest as part of the Rolling Rock Tour, the band was dropped from their label due to poor album sales.
 On February 13, 2002, the band announced that Ashba had left the group and the band found a replacement and continued on.